Nickflanagn24/blockbuster-brainbuster/README.md

 - **Browser Compatibility**: The game has been tested on multiple browsers (Chrome, Firefox, Safari, Edge) and is fully functional across these platforms.
 - **Mobile Responsiveness**: The game interface is responsive and provides an optimal experience on mobile devices.
 - **Unfixed Bugs**: During testing, no significant bugs were encountered.
-- **Device testing**: Tested not only on different sizes in developer tools but also on diffrent devices.
-Includig tablets and different mobile phones.
+- **Device testing**: Tested not only on different sizes in developer tools but also on different devices.
+Including tablets and different mobile phones.

-**Page Speed Insights Test**: The application scored very highly on Google Page Speed Insight test.
+- **Page Speed Insights Test**: The application scored very highly on the Google Page Speed Insight test.
-- It got a perfect 100 score for the desktop site for performance, accessability, best practices and seo.
+- It got a perfect 100 score for the desktop site for performance, accessibility, best practices, and SEO.
 - The mobile version got a 91 for performance and a 100 for everything else which is great.
-See the results in the image below -
+See the results in the image below. -

 ![Page Speed Insight Test](assets/images/readme/insight-test-results.webp)